mamatsa/small-project-each-day/10-todo-app/readme.md

 ## The challenge

-According to original challenge users should be able to:
+According to the original challenge users should be able to:

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page